EMERGE: Enhancing Multimodal Electronic Health Records Predictive Modeling with Retrieval-Augmented Generation: Methodology

 To ensure an accurate match between the extracted entities and nodes within the knowledge graph, we adapt a semantic-based dense vector retrieval approach.
 Initially, we utilize a sentence embedding model denoted as $\text{TextEncoder}$ to encode all KG nodes, denoted as $Nodes$.
 Subsequently, for each entity in $\bm{E}_{TS}$ or $\bm{E}_{Note}$, we deploy the same embedding model to encode them.
 This process ensures that all embeddings are aligned within the same vector space, as shown below:

-where $n$ and $e$ symbolize disease entities from $Nodes$ and the extracted entity set.
-Respectively, ${h}_{n}$ and ${h}_{e}$ denote their corresponding embeddings.
+where $n$ and $e$ symbolize disease entities from $Nodes$ and the extracted entity set, respectively. ${h}_{n}$ and ${h}_{e}$ denote their corresponding embeddings.

-When match relative nodes, we take current entity $e$ (including abnormal features and potential disease names) as the query.
-Then we compute the similarities between $e$ and each node in KG.
-The metric used for these calculation is cosine similarity, as shown below:
+When matching relative nodes, we take the current entity $e$ (including abnormal features and potential disease names) as the query.
+Then, we compute the similarities between $e$ and each node in the KG.
+The metric used for these calculations is cosine similarity: